On the rank of the Thurston pullback map: Applications to maps with constant pullback

 \begin{example} A remarkable example of a rational map with constant pullback which is not a composition of maps of lower degree appears in the thesis of A. Saenz \cite[Appendix D]{MRArturo}.
 That example is

 the critical points are the third roots of unity $1,\omega,\omega^2\,(\omega:={\rm{e}}^{\frac{2\pi{\rm{i}}}{3}})$ at any of which the local degree of $f$ is three; they are respectively mapped to $-\sqrt[3]{2},-\sqrt[3]{2}\,\omega,-\sqrt[3]{2}\,\omega^2$ via $f$.
 All these critical values belong to the fiber above the fixed point $z=0$, hence the map is PCF with ${\rm{P}}_f=\{-\sqrt[3]{2},-\sqrt[3]{2}\,\omega,-\sqrt[3]{2}\,\omega^2,0\}$.
-The proof of constancy of $\sigma_f$ in \cite{MRArturo} is geometric: it is based on a \textit{core arc} argument that shows that connected components of the preimage of a simple closed curve in $\hat{\Bbb{C}}-{\rm{P}}_f$ are nullhomotopic or peripheral.
+The proof of constancy of $\sigma_f$ in \cite{MRArturo} is geometric: it is based on a \textit{core arc} argument that shows that connected components of the preimage of a simple closed curve in $\hat{\Bbb{C}}-{\rm{P}}_f$ are peripheral (which includes the case of the preimages being nullhomotopic too).
 This implies that $\sigma_f$ is constant due to \cite[Theorem 5.1]{MR3456156}.
 A similar argument will later appear in the proof of Proposition \ref{generalization?}.\\ According to Proposition \ref{Belyi}, the regular fibers of the map \eqref{Arturo example} should be conformally the same.
 This can be also checked directly: $f$ is obtained from composing

 with the Möbius transformation $z\mapsto\sqrt[3]{2}\,z$.
 By putting the critical values $-1,-\omega,-\omega^2$ of $g$ at $0,1,\infty$ via a change of coordinates, one obtains the Belyi map

 whose dessin is demonstrated in Figure \ref{fig:dessin}.
 The goal is to verify that the regular fibers of $h$ are isomorphic as subsets of size four of $\hat{\Bbb{C}}$.
 This Belyi map is studied in \cite{MR3431861} for a process called the \textit{flat refinement} of dessins d'enfants.
 Algebraically, the process amounts to postcomposing a Belyi map with $h$; the result is Belyi again since $\{0,1,\infty\}$ is preserved by $h$ (i.e. $h$ is \textit{Belyi-extending} in the sense of \cite{MR2266994}).
 Another important observation is that $h$ is \textit{rigid Lattès}: it is induced by a multiplication map on the elliptic curve $y^2=x^3+1$.
 This is all summarized in the commutative diagram below: